Richard Whitaker

 Richard Northcroft "Dick" Whitaker (born 15 July 1947) is an Australian meteorologist and author.
-Whitaker is also the Chief Meteorologist on The Weather Channel, following his esteemed thirty-year career as a meteorologist with the Bureau of Meteorology.
+Whitaker is the chief meteorologist on The Weather Channel, following his thirty-year career as a meteorologist with the Bureau of Meteorology.

 Bureau of Meteorology

 Whitaker began working with the Bureau of Meteorology in 1971, aged twenty-four.
-A decade later, he was promoted to the role of Officer in Charge of the Facilities and Information section of the Bureau.
-He held this position for three years, before being promoted again to Senior Operational Forecaster in the Sydney bureau, Australia's largest.
+A decade later, he was promoted to the role of officer in charge of the facilities and information section of the Bureau.
+He held this position for three years, before being promoted again to senior operational forecaster in the Sydney bureau, Australia's largest.